1 September 1939 Reichstag speech

-Hitler's 1 September 1939 Reichstag speech is a speech made by Adolf Hitler at an Extraordinary Session of the German Reichstag on 1 September 1939, the day of the German invasion of Poland.
+The 1 September 1939 Reichstag speech is a speech made by Adolf Hitler at an Extraordinary Session of the German Reichstag on the day of the German invasion of Poland.
 The speech served as public declaration of war against Poland and thus of the commencement of World War II (Germany did not submit a formal declaration of war to Poland).

+Background

-The first shots of the invasion had been fired at around 4:48 am of September 1, by the battleship Schleswig-Holstein.
-At 5:40 am Hitler issued a declaration to the armed forces: "The Polish state has refused the peaceful settlement of relations which I desired, and appealed to arms...
+The first shots of the invasion had been fired at around 4:48 am of 1 September, by the German battleship Schleswig-Holstein.
+At 5:40 am, Hitler issued a declaration to the armed forces: "The Polish state has refused the peaceful settlement of relations which I desired, and appealed to arms...
 In order to put an end to this lunacy I have no other choice than to meet force with force from now on."
-At 11:40 am, the German Supreme Command issued a proclamation to the troops ("Soldiers of the German Army – after all other means have failed – weapons must decide."), and this was followed later in the day by Hitler's speech to the Reichstag, meeting at the Kroll Opera House.
+This was followed by his speech to the Reichstag, meeting at the Kroll Opera House, at about 11:00 AM.

-Preparations were made – barricades, police – for an expected spontaneous and enthusiastic crowd along Hitler's route to the Opera House.
-But only a handful of people showed up, and the Berliners were largely apathetic, even grim, and showed no enthusiasm for the war.
+Preparations were made – barricades and police – for an expected spontaneous and enthusiastic crowd along Hitler's route to the Opera House.
+But only a handful of people showed up, and Berliners were largely apathetic, even grim, and showed no enthusiasm for the war.

+Speech

 The speech followed Hitler's usual pattern, starting out slowly and even haltingly, then proceeding in stages to a crescendo of shouted vituperation.
 Although some statements in the speech were true, overall it was an "astonishing catalog of lies".
 Hitler misrepresented in detail the course of diplomatic events preceding the invasion: